Look upwards to lift the spirits

 When the owner of Gwydir Castle wanted his own place of worship he built his own private chapel.
 The owner in question was Sir Richard Wynn, a member of the influential Wynn family who also built Plas Mawr (‘The Big House’) in Conwy, one of the finest Elizabethan townhouses in Britain.

-To gain access to the chapel which is by appointment please contact the Key Keeper by telephone: 01492 641687.
+Access to the chapel is by appointment, please contact the Key Keeper by telephone: 01492 641687.

 Please allow at least 24 hours notice before your visit.